Jerrry-10/RailsTwitter/README.md

 # Ruby on Rails Tutorial sample application
+YOU CANNOT SIGNUP DUE TO A LIMITION WITH MAILGUN
+LOGIN USING THIS INFORMATION
+Email: Jerryaviles10@gmail.com
+PW: Password1

 This is the sample application for
 [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/)